-Students who are currently enrolled in the Design Communication Arts Certificate program, or those who have earned the DCA Certificate in the last three years are welcome to enroll.
+Students who are currently enrolled in the Design Communication Arts Certificate program, or those who have earned the DCA Certificate in the last five years are welcome to enroll.
 Individuals who have not previously completed the DCA Certificate program may apply for candidacy via portfolio review.
-Our department looks for problem-solving, concept development, systems work and your unique voice in your portfolio.
-Demonstration of an understanding of visual design is required.
 Please click here to apply for candidacy.

 Can I take individual courses without first enrolling in the program?

-Yes, most courses offered through UCLAx Visual Arts and Design Communication Arts are open enrollment.
-Students may take individual courses from the program now, and then later apply them towards the certificate should you decide to enroll.
+Yes, most courses offered through UCLAx Visual Arts are open enrollment.
+Students may take individual courses from the program now, and then later apply them towards the certificate should you decide to apply.
 Individuals should select “Credit/Letter Grade” when enrolling in a course, as students must achieve a grade of ‘C’ or better in a course to count it towards a certificate program.

 Can I complete the Adv.
-Print & Graphic Communication Certificate program entirely online?
+Design Communication Arts Certificate program entirely online?

 No, unfortunately the program cannot be completed entirely online.
-Although some elective courses are available in both online and in-class formats, select required courses in the Adv.
-Print & Graphic Communication Certificate are only offered in-class.
+Although some elective courses are available in both online and in-class formats, select required courses in the ADCA Certificate are only offered in-class.